oliverklee-de/seminars/Documentation/Architecture/ORMOverview.rst

 Concept
 -------

-This one is already an old grandfather -lived happily before Extbase- and shouldn`t be expanded.
+This one is already an old grandfather - lived happily before Extbase - and shouldn`t be used anymore.
 The Legacy-ORM is not able to do Workspaces or Translations.

 +----------------+----------------------------------------------------------+--------------------+